SayStudent.com

 Second year students must also have maintained a cumulative grade point average (GPA) of at least 3.0.
 The Academic Competitiveness Grant award is in addition to the student's Pell Grant award.

-A National SMART Grant will provide up to $4,000 for each of the third and fourth years of undergraduate study to full-time students who are eligible for a Federal Pell Grant and who are majoring in physical, life, or computer sciences, mathematics, technology, or engineering or in a foreign language determined critical to national security.
+A National SMART Grant will provide up to $4,000 for each of the third and fourth years of undergraduate study to full-time students who are eligible for a Federal Pell Grant and who are majoring in physical, life, or computer sciences, mathematics, technology, or engineering or in a foreign language determined critical to national security, or in a non-major single liberal arts program.

 The student must also have maintained a cumulative grade point average (GPA) of at least 3.0 in coursework required for the major.
 The National SMART Grant award is in addition to the student's Pell Grant award.